HimanshuJikadra015/Chatify/README.md

 # Chatify

 Chatify is a real-time chat application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
-It allows users to chat with each other in real-time using Socket programming.
+It allows users to chat with each other in real-time using Socket.io

 ## Features

-- User authentication and authorization
+- Login/Register
 - Real-time chat functionality
-- Avatar customization
+- Emoji support for enhanced conversations
+- Select/Update avatar for profile personalization
-- Responsive design
+- Logout

 ## Technologies Used